ShogunYash/OlympusPipeliner/README.md

 - **Solution**:
   In non-forwarding mode: conservative approach using register usage tracking
   - In forwarding mode: precise identification of dependencies between instructions
-  - Special handling for load-use hazards that can't be solved with forwarding -
+  - Special handling for load-use hazards that can't be solved with forwarding and also branch instructions that were dependent on the previous instruction

 ### 3. Pipeline Visualization
 - **Challenge**: Representing complex pipeline states clearly